RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

       :width: 90%
       :alt: container initial lab

-      Container initial lab
+      Container Initial Lab

    The container is a subset of the full HPC3 software stack.
-A standard Jupyter Notebook can be started from within your lab server.
+A standard Jupyter Notebook can be started from within your running server.
 You also have access to a Linux command-line terminal, if you need it.
    You may need to download/upload files, or install a few R or Python packages.
 Please see :ref:`install jupyter` guide.

    .. important:: | **You must have sufficient space in your $HOME in order to run a session**.
-      | If your $HOME is full the server will  fail to start with an error similar to the following
+      | If your $HOME is full the server will  fail to start with an error similar to the
       | :red:`Spawn failed: Server at <...> didn't respond in 300 seconds`
-      | where :red:`<...>` shows the http address of a compute node where the server was placed to start.
+        where :red:`<...>` shows the http address of a compute node where the container was placed to start.

-      **You need to bring your $HOME usage under the quota before you can start your session**.
-Please see :ref:`home quotas <home quotas>`.
+      **You need to bring your $HOME usage under the :ref:`quota <home quotas>` before you can start your session**.

 #. **Your server generated files**